wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 SysID
 -----

-:doc:`SysId </docs/software/pathplanning/robot-characterization/index>` is a fully featured system characterization utility that supersedes frc-characterization.
+:doc:`SysId </docs/software/pathplanning/system-identification/index>` is a fully featured system identification utility that supersedes frc-characterization.
 It features an easy-to-use interface, advanced graphing analytics, Romi integration and other cool features!.

 .. important:: frc-characterization is discontinued and is no longer supported!